Writing

 Jun 2025

-EHS for Enterprises: Tailored Strategies for Enterprise Success
+EHS for Enterprises: Strategies for Global Success

 Multi-site EHS deployments fail when the architecture is built for one site and scaled by replication.
 How scalability, ERP integration, and global data governance need to be designed in from the start.